ccnmaastricht/spiking_saccade_generator/README.md

 Due to the disinhibition of the EBN via the OPN and the direct excitation, the EBN themselves begin to burst.
 The activity of the EBN is not only passed to the motor neurons but also directed to the IBN, which upon activation inhibit the LLBN.
 Due to the absence of inhibition the OPN become active again and deactivate the EBN.
 This leads to a reset of the circuit to a state qualitatively identical to the initial one.
-The interconnections between the four populations are schematically depicted below.
+The interconnections between the four populations are schematically depicted below:
 ![](figures/burst_generator.png)
 This fundamental building block takes responsibility for the movement of the eyes in **one** direction, e.g. horizontally left or vertically downwards.
 To build a complete saccade generator, one first patches together two of these fundamental building blocks collapsing the two OPN populations into one, thereby obtaining a saccade generator